Access Now: RightsCon

-Access Now runs an annual conference, RightsCon, which focuses on issues concerning technology's impact on human rights.
+Access Now runs the annual RightsCon conference which focuses on issues concerning technology's impact on human rights.
 The conference was first held in Silicon Valley in 2011, followed by events in Rio de Janeiro, Brazil (2012), Silicon Valley (2014), Manila, Philippines (2015), and Silicon Valley (2016); thus alternating between Silicon Valley and a city in the Global South.
 After being held in Brussels and Toronto, RightsCon 2019 took place in Tunis, Tunisia (11–14 June).
 The 2019 RightsCon event gathered activists and stakeholders from all over the globe discussed the intersection between human rights and digitalization by government representatives, tech giants, policymakers, NGOs and independent activists.
 The discussions were about hate speech and freedom of expression, artificial intelligence, privacy and data security, open government and democracy, access, and many others.

-In 2020, RightsCon was to be held in San José, Costa Rica, but due to the COVID-19 pandemic, the meeting took place in an online format.
-In 2021, the 10th edition of RightsCon was again held online from Monday, June 7 to Friday, June 11, 2021 due to the continued global COVID-19 pandemic which altered several digital rights physical meetings.
-The topics for RightsCon2021 included: Artificial Intelligence (AI), automation, data protection and user control, digital futures, democracy, elections, new business models, content control, peacebuilding, censorship, internet shutdowns, freedom of the media and many others were discussed by several digital rights organizations and individuals.

-In 2022, the 11th edition of RightsCon took place entirely online across all time zones from Monday, June 6 to Friday, June 10, 2022.
+In 2022, the 11th edition of RightsCon was held entirely online across all time zones from June 6 to 10, 2022.

-In 2023, the 12th edition of RightsCon took place in San José, Costa Rica, from Monday, June 5, to Thursday, June 8, 2023.

-In 2025, the 13th edition took place in Taipei, Taiwan, from Monday, February 24 to Thursday, February 27, 2025.